cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ### Invite members into organization

 To add members, click `Invite members`.
-In the window that appears, enter the email of the user you want to add and select the role (the role defines a set of rules):
+In the window that appears, enter the email of an atready registered user that you want to add and select the role you want to assign (each role has a different set of rights):

-- `Worker` - workers have only access to tasks, projects, and jobs, assigned to them.
+- `Worker` - workers only have access to tasks, projects, and jobs assigned to them.
-- `Supervisor` - this role allows you to create and assign jobs, tasks and projects to members of the organization.
+- `Supervisor` - this role allows users to create jobs, tasks, and projects and assign them to members of the organization.
-- `Maintainer` - a member with this role has all the capabilities of the role supervisor, sees all the tasks and the projects created by other members of the organization, has full access to the `Cloud Storages` feature, and can modify members and their roles.
+- `Maintainer` - a member with this role has all the permissions of the supervisor role, can view all the tasks and projects created by other members of the organization, has full access to the `Cloud Storages` feature, and can delete or add members and assign roles to them.
-- `Owner` - a role assigned to the creator of the organization with maximum capabilities.
+- `Owner` - this role is assigned only to the creator of the organization and has maximum capabilities.

 In addition to roles, there are groups of users that are configured on the `Admin page`.
 Read more about the roles in [IAM system roles section](/docs/administration/advanced/iam_system_roles).

 ![](/images/image236.jpg)

-After you add members, they will appear on your organization settings page, with each member listed and information about invitation details.
+After you add new members, they will appear on your organization settings page.
+This list contains usernames, names and roles of all the members, as well as additional info on when were they invited and who has sent an invitation.
-You can change a member's role or remove a member at any time.
+You, as an Owner, can change a member's role or remove a member at any time.
+This may also be done by Maintainers to any member with Worker/Supervisor role.

 ![](/images/image237.jpg)

-The member can leave the organization on his own by clicking `Leave organization` on the organization settings page.
+Any member other than the Owner can leave the organization on his own by clicking `Leave organization` on the organization settings page.

 ### Remove organization

-You can remove an organization that you created.
+You can remove an organization that you have created.
-Deleting an organization will delete all related resources (annotations, jobs, tasks, projects, cloud storages, ..).
+Removing an organization will delete all related resources (annotations, jobs, tasks, projects, cloud storages, etc.).
-In order to remove an organization, click `Remove organization`, you will be asked to confirm the deletion by entering the short name of the organization.
+In order to remove an organization, click `Remove organization` on its settings page.
+After that you will be asked to confirm this action by entering the short name of the organization.